wotakumoe/wotaku/mangag.md

 ## Terms

 #### 4-Koma
-4-Koma (aka Yonkoma manga) features four panels, follows a specific pattern where every four panels lead up to a punchline.
+4-Koma (a.k.a.
+Yonkoma manga) features four panels, follows a specific pattern where every four panels lead up to a punchline.
 These are read up-down instead of traditional right-left.
 The right column is always the staring column.
 Example: [Tsurezure Children](https://mangadex.org/title/a840d47c-4080-4783-9c42-af8100e48079/tsurezure-children)

 ![Tsurezure Children ch.
 20](/static/glossary/manga/4koma.jpg)